marcelhekking/cookiecutter-infra-do/README.md

-# Cookiecutter template to install Droplets on Digital Ocean using Pulumi and Ansible.
+# Cookiecutter template to install Droplets on Digital Ocean using Pulumi and Ansible

 ## Introduction